i-am-bee/bee-agent-framework/examples/agents/granite/README.md

 ```

 > [!NOTE]
-> The peformance of the [granite_wiki_bee](/examples/agents/granite/granite_wiki_bee.ts) is dependent on wikipedia as an information source, as well as the retrieval settings included in the example.
-If you are encountering performance issues with a particular example, try to experiment with the retirval setting i.e. passageSize, overlap and maxResults.
-You can also try other emnedding models via Ollama.
+> The peformance of the [granite_wiki_bee](/examples/agents/granite/granite_wiki_bee.ts) is dependent on wikipedia as an information source as well as the retrieval settings included in the example.
+If you are encountering performance issues with a particular example, try to experiment with the retreival settings i.e. passageSize, overlap and maxResults.
+You can also try other embedding models via Ollama.